 Still, it’s hard not to appreciate the attention to detail in this industrial-chic, Edison bulb-hung space where a resident dog keeps the vibe just the right degree of hipster.

-There’s also a diverse selection of locally made accessories, like handcrafted wooden sunglasses by Root.
+There’s also a diverse selection of locally made accessories, like handcrafted wooden sunglasses by Root, at this men’s clothing store in New Orleans.

 From luxury T-shirts that radiate effortless cool (oh, this old thing?) and classy-as-hell watches to books that’ll land you on the “Hot Dudes Reading” Instagram, this boutique offers a thoughtfully selected (OK, curated) collection of outerwear, bags, ties, and whatever else a stylish guy needs.